 A first glimpse of the yoga pavilion as one approaches from the palace.

-The interior of the yoga pavilion.
+An interior view of the yoga pavilion.